-During the year PanAust's Board agreed to exit from Myanmar.
-This decision has been made due to the Company seeing no short to medium term change to the ongoing security situation in the country.
-Two of the three tenement groupings were terminated in June 2023, and the Company is in the process of relinquishing the last tenement.
-Once the last tenement is relinquished all PanAust entities in country will be wound up.
+During the 2024, PanAust's Board agreed to exit from Myanmar.
+This decision was made due to the Company seeing no short to medium term change to the ongoing security situation in the country.
+Two of the three tenement groupings had been previously terminated in June 2023, and after the decision to exit the country, the last tenement was relinquished in December 2024 and all PanAust entities in country wound up January 2025.